NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - High crush on landing
 - ARKnJ intangibility removed
 - GRKnJ
+    - Damage decreased from 21 to 5
-    - Has faster englag to match RB
+    - Has faster endlag to match RB
     - Flags fixed from vanilla
-- RKnJ does proper damage (TODO: huh)
 - Post stone clap grab removed

 ### Kidomaru